Strength Training

 10. Improves survival and prognosis in people with cancer

-Higher muscle strength and fitness (in practice often achieved via strength training) are associated with better survival after a cancer diagnosis¹¹.
+Higher muscle strength (in practice often achieved via strength training) are associated significantly reduced risk of all-cause mortality with better survival after a cancer diagnosis¹¹.

-Strength training can reduce chronic inflammatory burden and improve lipids and metabolic markers, contributing to lower cardiometabolic disease risk⁶, ¹⁴, ¹⁵.
+Strength training can reduce systemic inflammation, and improve lipids and metabolic markers, contributing to lower cardiometabolic disease risk in middle-aged and older adults¹⁵.

 12. Reduces symptoms of depression and anxiety